Food in Gujarat isn’t just cooked. It’s shared, remembered, and felt.

 My mornings often began with steaming dhokla — soft, warm, and always broken into pieces for everyone around.
 No one eats alone here.
+Food moves from plate to plate, just like stories move from one person to another.

 Then there were jalebis.
 Hot, bright, dripping with sugar syrup.
 One bite and my fingers were sticky, my heart lighter.
-These weren’t just sweets — they were little celebrations, eaten slowly and happily
+These weren’t just sweets — they were little celebrations, eaten slowly and happily.

 But the moment that stayed with me the most wasn’t at the table.
 It was in the kitchen.